Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-The O*NET-SOC codes assigned to job advertisements allow us to link the audit data to the Occupational Information Network (O*NET) and the American Community Survey (ACS).\footnote{This process requires harmonizing O*NET-SOC codes with ACS's \emph{occsoc} variable using crosswalks.
-ACS codes for 2015--2017 are based on the 2010 SOC system, while 2018 follows the 2018 SOC system.
-We apply a 2010--2019 O*NET-SOC crosswalk and then map the 2019 O*NET-SOC codes to 2018 SOC codes.
-In cases in which the ACS aggregates occupations (e.g., postsecondary teachers coded as 25-1000 vs. 25-1011 to 25-1199 classifications in the 2018 SOC system), we recode them to align with ACS classifications.} We then construct a panel of occupations for 2015--2018, following \cite{ross_routine-biased_2017, ross_effect_2021} and \cite{cole_distribution_2022}, and compute employment-weighted task intensity measures at the detailed occupation level.\footnote{For employed, college-educated individuals (ages 21--26), we compute employment weights following \cite{deming_growing_2017}.
+We use the assigned O*NET-SOC codes to link each advertisement to O*NET and the ACS.\footnote{This process requires harmonizing O*NET-SOC codes with the ACS \emph{occsoc} variable using crosswalks.
+ACS codes for 2015--2017 are based on the 2010 SOC system, while the 2018 data use the 2018 SOC system.
+We applied a 2010--2019 O*NET-SOC crosswalk and then mapped the 2019 O*NET-SOC codes to 2018 SOC codes.
+In cases where the ACS aggregates occupations (e.g., postsecondary teachers coded as 25-1000 rather than the 25-1011 to 25-1199 classifications in the 2018 SOC system), we recoded them to align with ACS classifications.} We then construct an occupation-year panel of occupations for 2015--2018, following \citet{ross_routine-biased_2017, ross_effect_2021} and \citet{cole_distribution_2022}, and compute employment-weighted task intensity measures at the detailed occupation level.\footnote{For employed, college-educated individuals (ages 21--26), we compute employment weights following \citet{deming_growing_2017}.
 These weights are the product of person weight (\emph{perwt}), usual hours worked (\emph{uhrswork}), and weeks worked (\emph{wkswork2}).
 Because \emph{wkswork2} is reported in intervals, we use midpoint values (e.g., 50--52 weeks $\rightarrow$ 51 weeks).} Figure \ref{fig:task-distributions} presents kernel density estimates for the six task-intensity measures.
-Each subgraph displays two lines: solid lines correspond to young, college-educated workers in occupations linked to advertisements in the audit sample, while dashed lines correspond to the same group across all occupations in the ACS.
+Solid lines show young, college-educated workers in occupations linked to the audit sample.
+Dashed lines show the same group across all ACS occupations.

-Relative to the overall labor market, the audit sample is concentrated in occupations with lower routine manual and physical task intensity, and slightly higher analytical, interpersonal, routine cognitive, and contact task intensity.
-These differences reflect the job categories targeted in the audit (account executive, banking, customer service, finance, insurance, and marketing).
+Relative to the overall labor market, the audit sample is concentrated in occupations with lower routine manual and physical task intensities and slightly higher analytical, interpersonal, routine cognitive, and contact task intensities.
+These differences reflect the six job categories targeted in the audit.